On operator algebras associated with monomial ideals in noncommuting variables: Introduction

 The family $\{T_i\}_{i=1}^d$ satisfies a number of properties; for example it is orthogonal and $T_\mu^* T_\mu T_i = T_i T_{\mu i}^* T_{\mu i}$.
 Hence the linear space

 becomes a C*-correspondence over the commutative unital C*-algebra

-Consequently we obtain the Toeplitz-Pimsner algebra $\T_E$, the Cuntz algebra $\O_E$, and the tensor algebra $\T_E^+$ in the sense of Muhly and Solel \cite{MuhSol98}.
+Consequently we obtain the Toeplitz-Pimsner algebra $\T_E$, the Cuntz-Pimsner algebra $\O_E$, and the tensor algebra $\T_E^+$ in the sense of Muhly and Solel \cite{MuhSol98}.
 We give a list of equivalent conditions for the left action to be injective (Proposition \ref{P: kernel}).
 For the discussion let us mention that the left action is injective if and only if there exists an $i_0 \in\{1, \dots, d\}$ such that $\La^* i_0 \subseteq \La^*$.
 Notice that the left action is not injective for the example of $\I = \sca{xx,xy} \lhd \bC\sca{x,y}$.

 In the first part of the paper we settle the relation between the appearing operator algebras (Theorem \ref{T: dichotomy}).
-We show that $\ca(T)$ is a Cuntz-Pimsner algebra of $E$ relative to the ideal of $A$ generated by
+We show that $\ca(T)$ is the $J$-relative Cuntz-Pimsner algebra of $E$ for the ideal $J$ of $A$ generated by

 whereas $\ca(T)/\K(\F_X)$ is the $A$-relative Cuntz-Pimsner algebra of $E$.
 In particular there are canonical $*$-epimorphisms